PennLINC/qsirecon/docs/reconstruction.rst

 Many open datasets are provided in minimally preprocessed form.
-Most of these have a bespoke processing pipeline and in many cases these pipelines are very similar to QSIPrep.
+Most of these have a bespoke processing pipeline and in many cases these pipelines are very similar to QSIRecon.
 Instead of preprocessing these from scratch, you can run reconstruction workflows on the minimally preprocessed data by specifying the pipeline that was used for preprocessing.